smfo/whatILearntToday/Faggrupper/Firebase/Firestore/Intro.md

 **Test mode**: Good for getting started, will allow **anyone** to read and overwrite your data.
 Make sure to change these settings after finishing testing!\
 Use when: getting started with web/mobile applications.

-**Locked mode**: Denies all reads and writes from mobile and web clients.
+**Locked mode**: Denies all reads and writes from mobile and web clients until access is given through the db security rules.
 Your authenticated application servers can still access the db.\
 Use when: getting started wih backend server client library.

 ## Project setup